-- Plans, prioritizes, and delegates cases and projects to a team of Child Support Specialists and support staff. - > Reviews, edits, and approves documents, forms, and correspondence. - Researches, develops, and conducts group and/or one-on-one training for new and existing staff. - > Coaches/Counsels employees on work performance issues. - Monitors and conducts regular reviews of child support cases to ensure compliance and accuracy; ensures child support cases are managed efficiently and effectively. - Evaluates employee performance and effectively recommends measures to correct performance deficiencies. - Participates with other supervisors and higher-level staff in determining staff development needs and identifying ways to meet such needs. - > Analyzes and evaluates the more complex and sensitive child support cases. - Oversees use of technology and software systems for case management. - Prepares or assists legal staff in preparing cases for civil or criminal prosecution. - Picks up cases at any stage in the case process to assist coworkers in their caseload or cover for coworkers as necessary. - Evaluates the effectiveness of child support programs and suggests improvements; Identifies and implements service improvements to enhance client satisfaction.
+- Plans, prioritizes, and delegates cases and projects to a team of Child Support Specialists and support staff. - Reviews the quantity and quality of work performed by assigned staff on a day-to- day basis.Reviews, edits, and approves documents, forms, and correspondence. - \succ - Researches, develops, and conducts group and/or one-on-one training for new and existing staff. - Coaches/Counsels employees on work performance issues. - Monitors and reviews casework of line staff.
+Monitors and conducts regular reviews of child support cases to ensure compliance and accuracy; ensures child support cases are managed efficiently and effectively. - \succ - Evaluates employee performance and effectively recommends measures to correct performance deficiencies. - Participates with other supervisors and higher-level staff in determining staff development needs and identifying ways to meet such needs. - Analyzes and evaluates the more complex and sensitive child support cases. - Oversees use of technology and software systems for case management.